 Significant physical and psychological changes can occur during breast cancer treatment.
 The side effects of chemotherapy, for example, can significantly reduce a person's quality of life.

 After a mastectomy, a person may find the change in their body emotionally challenging.
 The removal of one or both breasts can affect a person's sense of identity, sexuality, and their sexual relationships.
-This may be especially true for younger women.
+This may be

 For some people, long-term hormone therapy can have ongoing side effects, including fatigue, cognitive changes, and menopause symptoms.